smXplorer/SwissSPAD-Live/docs/source/windows.rst

 - ``# Datasets in Series`` (default: 1) specifies the number of times the preset acquisition is repeated, one file being saved after each acquisition, its index starting at the current ``File Index`` value + 1 and being incremented by 1 for each new file.

+- ``Delay between Datasets`` (default: 0 s) can be used to add a pause after each dataset acquisition.

+- ``Add Underscore Prefix`` (default: false) can be used to easily identify files which have been identifed as comprising data that was scrambled during transfer from FPGA.

 - ``File Folder`` specifies which folder the files are saved into.
 Use the Browse button (3 dots) to the right to select the target folder.

 - ``File  Name`` represents the root file name, to which ``_n.hdf5`` will be added, where ``n`` is the value of ``File Index``, displayed as a 4-digit number (zero-justified).

-- ``Compression``: if checked, each time-gate image stored in the final HDF5 file is compressed using the zlib compression algorith (level 9).
-Compression adds to the data saving duration, but can reduce the final file size several times, depending on the gate image complexity.
+- ``Compression``: if checked, each time-gate image stored in the final HDF5 file is compressed using the zlib compression algorithm.

+- ``Compression Level`` (0 - 9, default: 9): Compression adds to the data saving duration, but can reduce the final file size severalfold, depending on the gate image complexity.
+In general, file saving starts becoming slower than data acquisition for compression level 7 and above, while the additional file size reduction is minimal.

 - ``Author``, ``Sample``: non-mandatory fields used to document the file.